 Palo Alto has long been a leader in sustainability, making impressive - and in some cases remarkable - progress toward reducing its carbon impacts, greenhouse gas emissions, and resource consumption since establishing its first Climate Protection Plan in 2007.

-Sustainability is the capacity to endure or as commonly also described, to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-For humans, sustainability is the long-term maintenance of well-being, which has environmental, economic, and social dimensions.
-Dialogue about this definition focused on the necessary aspects of sustainability that must be addressed known as the "Three E's" - economy, environment, and social equity.
+Sustainability is based on a simple principle: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
+Sustainability is the capacity to meet the needs of the present without compromising the ability of future generations to meet their own needs.
+For humans, sustainability is the long-term maintenance of well-being while addressing the "Three E's" - economy, environment and social equity.

-The City has undertaken a wide range of initiatives to improve the sustainability performance of both government operations and the community at large - including updating our 2007 Climate Protection Plan - and offers a wide variety of programs that may help you take actions enhance your own sustainability efforts.
+The City has undertaken a wide range of initiatives to improve the sustainability performance of both government operations and the community at large - including approving a Sustainability and Climate Action Plan - and offers a wide variety of programs that may help you take actions enhance your own sustainability efforts.